Building Product Manufacturing & Fabrication | Autodesk

 VIEWRAIL

-See how a leading manufacturer of stair parts and customised staircase systems quickly adapted its engineering processes to fulfil orders faster.
+See how a leading manufacturer of stair parts and custom staircase systems rapidly adapted its engineering processes to fulfill orders faster.

 Image courtesy of Viewrail

-Building product manufacturers make products, equipment and supplies that go in and around buildings, such as windows, doors, lifts, escalators, HVAC systems, light fixtures, kitchen fixtures, bathroom fixtures and wood elements.
-Customised fabricators provide a mechanical design-to-manufacture service for bespoke or customised items, such as entrance canopies and facades, handrails, staircases and curtain walls.
+Building product manufacturers make products, equipment, and supplies that go in and around buildings, such as windows, doors, elevators, escalators, HVAC systems, light fixtures, kitchen fixtures, bathroom fixtures, and wood elements.
+Custom fabricators provide a mechanical design-to-manufacture service for bespoke or custom items, such as entrance canopies and facades, handrails, staircases, and curtain walls.

-Building products manufacturers use a variety of software at different stages in the development process, industrial design software, mechanical 3D CAD, product lifecycle management (PLM), computer-aided manufacturing (CAM) and visualisation and rendering applications.
+Building products manufacturers use a variety of software at different stages in the development process, industrial design software, mechanical 3D CAD, product lifecycle management (PLM), computer-aided manufacturing (CAM), and visualization and rendering applications.

-The use of building information modelling (BIM) methodologies and software is now widespread within the architecture, engineering and construction (AEC) industries.
+The use of building information modeling (BIM) methodologies and software is now widespread within the architecture, engineering, and construction (AEC) industries.
 Manufacturers who strive to partner with their AEC clients must become BIM-fluent so they can consume and create data that is compatible with the applications currently used to design the buildings their products are used.

-Digital transformation is about connecting your entire organisation with the data and insights needed for everyone to perform their job to the best of their ability.
-This brings together different disciplines within the company, enables a higher order of collaboration with your clients and provides a foundation for automation that leads to significant improvements to overall throughput and productivity.
+Digital transformation is about connecting your entire organization with the data and insights needed for everyone to perform their job to the best of their ability.
+This brings together different disciplines within the company, enables a higher order of collaboration with your clients, and provides a foundation for automation that leads to significant improvements to overall throughput and productivity.

 73% say having a highly collaborative relationship with their building product manufacturers is important to the success of their projects.

-77% say there is an increasing need for customised solutions and closer collaboration.
+77% say there is an increasing need for customized solutions and closer collaboration.

 23% say BIM proficiency is among the most important factors when choosing a supplier.